One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Introduction

 \end{itemize}

-The rest of the paper is organized as follows: related related work to HTR, data augmentation and generation are given in Section \ref{section:relatedworks}.
-Then, the use of BPL for handwritten generation is described in Section \ref{section:method}.
-After that, we demonstrate how this method can be successfully used to produce synthetic Borg line sets of high variability in Section~\ref{section:data_generation}, followed by an evaluation of its impact on Borg recognition systems in Section~\ref{section:bpl_in_htr} and a conclusion in Section \ref{section:conclusion}.
+The rest of the paper is organized as follows: related work is overviewed in Section \ref{section:relatedworks}.
+Then, BPL for handwriting generation is described in Section \ref{section:method}.
+Section~\ref{section:data_generation} describes how BPL can be successfully used to generate textlines with high but realistic handwriting style variability.
+Section~\ref{section:bpl_in_htr} analyzes the experimental results, whereas Section \ref{section:conclusion} presents the conclusions and future work.